Freedom From Hate: Empowering civil society to counter cyberhate against Roma

-This project tested and evaluated effective counter narrative campaigns targeting online hate speech against Roma communities in Bulgaria, Croatia, Czech Republic, Hungary and Slovakia, and across Europe.
-The programme worked with civil society organizations (CSOs) in the target countries to develop effective campaigns to challenge online hate speech.
+This project tested and evaluated effective counter-narrative campaigns targeting online hate speech against Roma communities in Bulgaria, Croatia, Czech Republic, Hungary and Slovakia, and across Europe.
+The programme worked with target countries’ civil society organizations (CSOs) to develop effective campaigns to challenge online hate speech.
 From this programme, we wanted to see an increase in positive and accurate narratives about Roma communities online and enhance the understanding of effective ways of dealing with online hate speech.

 Why did we deliver this programme?

 Roma communities in these countries are subject to the highest levels of discrimination and social and economic exclusion.
-In the context of increasing prominence of far-right groups and growing xenophobic discourses, recent years had seen a rising wave in hate speech against Roma.
+In the context of the increasing prominence of far-right groups and growing xenophobic discourses, recent years have seen a rising wave of hate speech against Roma.
 Bulgaria, Croatia, Czech Republic, Hungary and Slovakia have some of the highest percentages of Roma population and have faced extensive online hate speech against Roma.
 Counter-narrative campaigns therefore are an acute need.

-Roma often live in settlements outside of the urban centre and so are not always visible to the population.
-Therefore, negative narratives about Roma play a major role in influence people’s perceptions of the community.
-Cyberhate plays a significant role not only in limiting the online participation of Roma but also in normalising “antigypsyism” attitudes.
-Individuals can more easily mask abuse, in anonymity and physical distance, and racist movements are exploiting ‘virality’ within social media to promote such content.
+Roma often live in settlements outside the urban centre and are not always visible to the population.
+Therefore, negative narratives about Roma play a major role in influencing people’s perceptions of the community.
+Cyberhate plays a significant role not only in limiting the online participation of Roma but also in normalising ‘antigypsyism’ attitudes.
+Individuals can more easily mask abuse in anonymity and physical distance, and racist movements are exploiting ‘virality’ within social media to promote such content.

 We identified a need to therefore develop effective approaches to combating ‘antigypsyism’ and that promoting public participation of Roma in the internet and social media is an essential need.
 This is essential to ensuring Roma can live their lives free from discrimination and hate.